evan-sctg/Guided-Convergence-Adversarial-Neural-Networks/README.md

 ## Abstract

-We propose a new architecture for adversarial neural networks called Guided Convergence Adversarial Neural Networks (GCANNs).
+I propose a new architecture for adversarial neural networks called Guided Convergence Adversarial Neural Networks (GCANNs).
 GCANNs introduce mechanisms to dynamically adjust the learning rates of the discriminator and generator networks during training based on monitoring their respective loss values and the slope of the loss difference over time.
 This allows for maintaining an optimal convergence state where neither network significantly overpowers the other.
 When losses diverge beyond set thresholds, or when the slope of the loss difference exceeds an adaptive threshold indicating impending divergence, the learning rates are adjusted proportionally to counteract the divergence.
-We also employ dampening techniques and selectively skip training iterations for the overpowered network to reduce noise and allow the lagging network to catch up.
+Also employ dampening techniques and selectively skip training iterations for the overpowered network to reduce noise and allow the lagging network to catch up.
 To prevent overcorrection and instability, a cooldown period is introduced where no adjustments are made for a certain number of iterations after a previous adjustment.
-Additionally, we incorporate a diversity loss term that penalizes repetitive generated samples within each batch to mitigate mode collapse.
+Additionally, I incorporate a diversity loss term that penalizes repetitive generated samples within each batch to mitigate mode collapse.
 The diversity loss is calculated at a specified diversity check interval and scaled between a top-end and bottom-end diversity loss value.
 Our Deep Convolutional Generative GCANN (DCG-GCANN) models achieve improved training convergence, higher visual quality for generated images and 3D models, and better sample diversity compared to standard GAN training procedures.
 The GCANN represents a simple but effective approach for stabilizing adversarial training across diverse domains.

 ## Introduction